CodecoolGlobal/tech-interview-workbook-rooland98/docs/module_progbasics.md

 #### What is the purpose and methods of a dictionary/map data structure?

     A dictionary is an unordered collection of items.
 Dictionaries have a key/value pairs and items that can be indexed using the key.
 A key can be any immutable type; strings and numbers can always be keys.
 Tuples can be used as keys if they contain only strings, and numbers.
 The main operations on a dictionary are storing a value with some key and extracting the value given the key.
 It is easier to look up the items you are looking for thanks to the keys.
-    It is a muteable data structure , so new items can be added/removed and items can be accessed.

 ### Algorithms